Controlling Date.now and setTimeout in Jest

 Pipeline Stability & Edge Case Mitigation

 CI/CD hardening requires strict isolation boundaries and automated cleanup routines.
 By enforcing explicit teardown and monitoring open handles, platform teams prevent timer leaks from accumulating across parallel workers.
-This architectural discipline ensures consistent execution times and eliminates flaky pipeline artifacts at scale.

 Exact Code Pattern: